Please

 theme produced by Rittgers.
 Paper Labels can say "Distributed by Rittgers,

-Rittgers & Suttle or Suttle & Asmus".
+Rittgers & Suttle or Suttle & Asmus.

 I am actively seeking Rittgers figures